damonitor/damo/USAGE.md

 made, or the support can be dropped in future.

 `damo report access` provides a highly customizable visualization formats.
-It cannot fits all, though.
+It still cannot fits all, though.
 Users can implement and use their own visualization of the given access monitoring results in Python code using `--exec` option of `damo report access` be below two ways.

 Users can implement the visualization in a Python script and pass the path to the script with optional arguments via `--exec`.
 The `--exec` parameter value